hummingbot/hummingbot-site/docs/installation/linux.md

 $ exit
 ```

-Once Docker has been successfully installed, launch a Hummingbot instance following one of the [Deploy Examples](/installation/deploy/).
+After Docker has been successfully installed, follow one of the [Docker deployments](/installation/docker) to install Hummingbot.

 ## Install from Source